 In terms of research, Barbara was awarded the Canadian Counselling and Psychotherapy Association award for her master’s thesis as well as several awards for her work in the career development field.
 She also received a Killam Award for teaching at UBC having been nominated by her previous students.
 She has co-authored several peer reviewed articles and book chapters.

-Dr. Joanne Crandall, R. Psych. is our supervising psychologist.
-She is an infant mental health and trauma specialist, who has worked extensively with Child and Youth Mental Health throughout British Columbia.
+Dr. Joanne Crandall, R. Psych. is the supervising psychologist for assessments.
+She is an infant mental health and trauma specialist, who has worked extensively with Child and Youth Mental Health throughout British Columbia as well as Youth Forensic Psychiatric Services.
 She also worked for Vancouver Island Health Authority and the VISCAN and VICAN Assessment Clinics.
 She is a former Elementary and Special Education Teacher.